 - Skills for documenting the good practices/ cases and reporting skills to support Watershed Advisors for preparing and submit periodic reports (i.e. monthly, biannual, and other status reports etc.) as needed to report field level Karnali Water activities

-- Contribute to good, frequent, and direct communications with the Karnali Water Activity Surkhet Office and Kathmandu office as required.
+- Contribute to good, frequent, and direct communications with the Surkhet and Kathmandu office as required.

-- Master’s or bachelor’s degree in Water and Sanitation, Watershed Management, Water Resources Management, Hydrology, Rural Development, Public Administration, Management, Natural Resources Management, Environmental Management, Forestry or Engineering) with 8 years of relevant experience or Master’s degree with 4 years of experience.
+- Bachelor’s degree in any of the fields (Water and Sanitation, Watershed Management, Water Resources Management, Hydrology, Rural Development, Public Administration, Management, Natural Resources Management, Environmental Management, Forestry or Engineering) with 8 years of relevant experience or Master’s degree with 4 years of experience.
 (Subtract one year of experience for applicants from excluded groups)

-- Facilitation skills, social mobilization skills, knowledge and experiences on WASH,
+- Experience in Facilitation skills, social mobilization skills, knowledge and experiences on WASH,

 - Working with LGs, line agencies, NGOs/CBOs and with local communities preferably with the Karnali River Basin is desirable